tuupola/branca-spec/README.md

 ## Generating a Token

-Given a 256 bit ie. 32  byte secret `key` and an arbitrary `payload`, generate a branca token with the following steps, in order:
+Given a 256 bit ie. 32  byte secret `key` and an arbitrary `payload`, generate a token with the following steps, in order:

 1. Generate a cryptocraphically secure `nonce`.
 2. If user has not provided `timestamp` use the current unixtime.
 3. Construct the `header` by concatenating `version`, `timestamp` and `nonce`.
-4. Encrypt the user given payload with IETF ChaCha20-Poly1305 AEAD with user provided secret `key`.
+4. Encrypt the user given payload with IETF XChaCha20-Poly1305 AEAD with user provided secret `key`.
 Use `header` as the additional data for AEAD.
 5. Concatenate `header` and returned `ciphertext` and `tag` from step 4 together.
 6. Base62 encode the entire token.